Marc-Anderson/multirotor-rate-converter/README.md

 #### 4. update the `DOC_DOMAIN` value in the `.env.prod` file with your domain name

+you can do this manually or replace example.com below with your domain name and use these commands

 ```sh
 domain_name=example.com
 sed -i "s/^DOC_DOMAIN=.*/DOC_DOMAIN=$domain_name/" .env.prod